-Firstly, you need to know exactly how cold it gets outdoors in the night.
-Pets and winter often don’t go that well together, so don’t risk it.
-In general, cold-sensitive dogs would start feeling uncomfortable as the mercury drops below 40 degrees Fahrenheit, while anything below 20 degrees is downright dangerous for all breeds.
+Firstly, you need to know how cold it gets at night.
+In general, dogs that are sensitive to the cold will feel uncomfortable when the temperature drops below 40 degrees Fahrenheit, and anything below 20 degrees is dangerous for all breeds.

 Can Puppies Sleep Outside in the Cold?

 It is not safe to leave puppies outside during the winter.
 Puppies are not as good at regulating their body temperature as adult dogs, which makes them more susceptible to the cold.
 One of the reasons for this is that puppies have a small surface area to volume ratio, which means that they lose body heat more easily to the surroundings.